 Malicious Mischief or Destruction of Property is defined as knowingly and maliciously causing physical damage to the property of another person.
 In Washington State, if you have a current or past domestic relationship with the property owner, Malicious Mischief Domestic Violence charges will be filed.

 Charges resulting from property damage are surprisingly serious, given the nature of the accusations.
 When the police are called for a domestic disturbance, they are looking for signs or accusations of damaged property.
+Third Degree Malicious Mischief is a charge that is often added by police during an investigation for domestic assault.

 If the domestic violence (DV) designation is added to the charge, there are enhanced penalties.
 The domestic violence designation can result in a No Contact Order being issued and a loss of gun rights.